Timmylin123/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Hello!
-My name is **Ting-Han Lin**.
-I usually go by **Timmy**.
-I am currently an HRI researcher at the University of Chicago advised by Prof. Sarah Sebo and Prof. Ken Nakagaki.
+My name is **Ting-Han Lin**, and I go by **Timmy**.
+I am currently an interaction designer and HRI researcher at the University of Chicago advised by Prof. Sarah Sebo and Prof. Ken Nakagaki.
 I received both M.S. in Computer Science and B.A. in Economics from the University of Chicago in 2022 (*[4-year Joint BA/MS in Computer Science](http://collegecatalog.uchicago.edu/thecollege/jointdegreecomsci/)*).
 Before coming to the United States for college, I was born and raised in Taiwan.

 My research interest lies in the intersection of **multi-robot team control** and **human-robot interaction**.
-I design and build swarm user interfaces to facilitate novel interactions between humans and robots.
-One of my research projects allows users to spatially throw and catch objects between the digital and the physical worlds with a swarm user interface.
-I also seek to bring people closer to robots by (1) facilitating new forms of human-robot interaction, (2) making robots more accessible, programmable, and interactive with people, and (3) letting people know robots are intelligent companions that have the potential to do many tasks.
-Two of my research projects have investigated the potentiality of employing robots as game masters in interactive games and using robots as ice-breakers in group settings.
-Soon, I envision our future living environment will be accompanied by many robotic systems, so I am excited to research into how groups of people can interact with groups of robots.
+Specifically, I design **intelligent robotic systems** with a research goal to better integrate robots into our world by (1) facilitating new forms of human-robot interaction, (2) making robots more accessible, programmable, and interactive with people, and (3) showing people the intelligence of robots.

+Two of my research projects investigated the potentiality of employing robots as game masters in interactive games and using robots as ice-breakers in group settings.
+One of my projects allows users to spatially throw and catch objects between the digital and the physical worlds via a swarm user interface.

+Soon, I envision our future living environment will be accompanied by many intelligent robotic systems, and I am excited to research into how groups of people can interact with various forms of robots.